paploo/KerbalLaunch/README.txt

 It is also planned to be able to run a flight program and output a CSV file of its simulated trajectory for further analysis.

-Rough benchmarks on 2.8 GHz Intel Core Duo give about 2 million ticks/second on a single thread.
+Rough benchmarks on 2.8 GHz Intel Core Duo give in the region of 2 million ticks/second on asingle thread.

 DESIGN

 The program can be divided up into the simulation of a physical system, and the genetic flight program optimizer.

+Simulation

 The flight system is handled by a System struct, which is given (but does not own) a rocket, planetoid, and program for simulation.
 The rocket is